 Too much?
 If you can’t realistically add that much to your monthly savings goal, where can you lower some expenses?
 Instead of having meals out or picking up take-out foods frequently, could you cook at home more often?
 Could you have movie or game nights at home instead of going out for entertainment?

-2. Have a separate savings account
+2. Have a separate savings account for summer expenses

 3. Be frank with older children